crystalowens/oreometer/README.md

 **Background**

 Torque is a measure of how much “twist” you apply around a point.
 Shear stress is the stress in the material in response to this torque and can be calculated by considering the different geometric factors.
 For example, a disk with small radius and a disk with large radius, made from the same material, will deform with the same shear stress, but the torque will be much greater for the larger disk.
+Specific equations are included in our paper.

-Rheology is the study of this material deformation for soft solids including creams, cheeses, and more, and a rheometer is the machine we use in a laboratory to measure this property, which is characterized as viscosity (for simple fluids) or rheology (for complex fluids).
+Rheology is the study of this material deformation for soft solids including creams, cheeses, and more, and a rheometer is the machine we use in a laboratory to measure this property, which is characterized as viscosity (for simple fluids) or rheology (for complex or non-Newtonian fluids that have a non-constant viscosity).

 Oreos consist of two wafers with creme sandwiched in between.
 The creme-wafer interface is an adhesive contact since it is between two different materials.
 It is not a chemical bond, but a physical interface.
 The interfaces within the creme are cohesive since they are physical contact within the same material.
 If the Oreo breaks between the creme and wafer (a clean break), this is adhesive failure, whereas if the Oreo breaks so that creme is on both wafers, this is cohesive failure.